Relative Arbitrage Opportunities with Interactions among $N$ Investors: Introduction

-One focus of our work is on the multi-agent optimization theory for relative arbitrages.
-Our model arises from the pioneering work of Fernholz and Karatzas \cite{opta}, which characterizes the best possible relative arbitrage with respect to the market portfolio, and derives nonanticipative investment strategies of the best arbitrage in a Markovian setting.
-The best arbitrage opportunity is further analyzed in \cite{uncertain} in a market with Knightian uncertainty.
+The relative arbitrage problem first defined in SPT considers generating a strategy that outperforms a benchmark portfolio almost surely at the end of a certain time span and looks for the highest relative return.
+It is shown in \cite{diversity} that relative arbitrage can exist in equity markets that resemble actual markets and that relative arbitrage results from market diversity, a condition that prevents the concentration of all market capital into a single stock.
+Specific examples of the market, including the stabilized volatility model, in which a relative arbitrage opportunity exists, are introduced in \cite{ra2005}.
+To relax the assumptions about the behavior of the market imposed in the SPT, \cite{strong} considers relative arbitrage in regulated markets where dividends and the merging and splitting of companies are taken into account.
+Our model arises from the pioneering work of Fernholz and Karatzas \cite{opta}, which characterizes the best possible relative arbitrage with respect to the market portfolio, and derives non-anticipative investment strategies of the best arbitrage in a Markovian setting.
+The best arbitrage opportunity is further analyzed in \cite{uncertain} with Knightian uncertainty.
 The smallest proportion of the initial market capitalization is described as the min-max value of a zero-sum stochastic game between the investor and the market.
-Further investigation of exploiting relative arbitrage opportunities has been done in \cite{visb, volar,ruf2, hedgear}.
-Assuming the market is diverse and sufficiently volatile, functionally generated portfolios introduced in SPT is a tool to construct portfolios with favored return characteristics.
-The optimization problem from the functional generated portfolio point of view is handled in \cite{tkwfgp}.
+Further investigation of the exploitation of relative arbitrage opportunities has been carried out in \cite{visb, volar,ruf2, hedgear}.
+Assuming the market is diverse and sufficiently volatile, the functionally generated portfolios introduced in SPT are a tool to construct portfolios with favored return characteristics.
+The optimization problem from the functionally generated portfolio point of view is handled in \cite{tkwfgp}.
 The papers \cite{wong0} and \cite{wong} connect relative arbitrage with information theory and optimal transport problems.

-The other focus of our work is to build up the finite and infinite player game framework of relative arbitrage.
-After the discussion of $N$-player game, our paper applies the philosophy of mean field games from \cite{mfgbook} and \cite{mfg} to search for approximate Nash equilibrium when $N \rightarrow \infty$.
-It is expected to be more tractable than the $N$-player games and might give us more information of the finitely many investors situation.
-This approach of comparing $N$-player game and the corresponding mean field game is also discussed in \cite{nagnts}, where the Merton problems with constant equilibrium strategies are studied.
-General results on limits of $N$-player game are first developed in \cite{huang} and \cite{ll}.
-The large population system in these papers are reformulated by \cite{master} into the stochastic version to accommodate with the common noise.
-With the notion of weak mean field games, \cite{sdg} and \cite{cn} study the mean field game with common noise in the open loop equilibrium.
+The robust optimization perspective is studied in \cite{itkin2022ergodic, itkin2021open, itkin2022robust} in terms of the asymptotic growth rate and model uncertainty.